PawnTakesQueen/datecalc/README.md

 datecalc
 ========
-######v2.0.3

-datecalc is created by Violet (http://pariahvi.com) and is licensed under a BSD License.
+datecalc is created by PariahVi (http://pariahvi.com) and is licensed under a BSD License.
 Read LICENSE.txt for more license text.

 Python module to calculate the day of the week of any date